 Contemporary Texas Art.
 In 1980, twin brothers Daniel and Dennis Blagg established

-space in order to support and celebrate the work of local artists.
-In 2007, Margery
+gallery space in order to support and celebrate the work of local artists.
+In the

-developed the gallery into a celebrated and distinguished 3,000
+years since, the studio has evolved into a celebrated and distinguished 3,000

 square foot art gallery.
-In addition to the year-round schedule of solo and group exhibitions,
+In addition to the year-round schedule of solo and

 Artspace111 is located east of Downtown Fort Worth at Hampton Street and